-20 Sweetgrass seeds, Hierochloe odorata, 'Bison grass'
+20 Sweetgrass Seeds, Hierochloe odorata, 'Bison grass'

+Packs of 20 seeds.
 Sacred plant to many North American tribes.
 AKA Bison grass, Vanilla grass, Holy grass.
 Germination is low, 10% or less.
 Best is to buy a plant.

 Many Native Americans burned Sweet Grass to invite the presence of good Spirits.
 Sweet Grass is an aromatic, cool-season perennial growing 10-24 inches in height and spreading about two feet per year by underground rhizomes.
 Its natural habitat is wetlands, prairies, and savannas.
 Germination is normally only 5-10%.

 Although Sweet Grass prefers rich, moist soils, it will grow in almost any soil that receives a minimum of a half day of sun.
 Modern tests show that Sweetgrass contains courmarin, a phytochemical with a vanilla-like flavor known for its medicinal value (courmarin is also found naturally in turmeric).
 Rare and hard to find seeds.
-I also sell live sweetgrass plants.

 To many North American indigenous cultures, Sweet Grass is considered a sacred plant used in prayer, smudging, and other ceremonies.
-"Smudging" refers to a ceremony that calls on the spirits of sacred plants to purify a person or space.
+"Smudging" refers to a ceremony that calls on the Spirits of Sacred plants to purify a person or space.
 Oftentimes, Sweet Grass is used in conjunction with sage, cedar, and tobacco.
 If you choose not to burn the Sweet Grass braid, the aromatic smell will remain for years!

 How to HARVEST, DRY, and BRAID your own grass: